Beaches, Pacific Northwest

 The park was originally part of an area offered to W.W.I soldiers as settlement lands.
 They never took up the offer though and then In 1971, the Comox-Strathcona Natural History Society started lobbying the regional district and provincial government to have the area designated as a park.

-In 1975, approximately 335 acres were leased to the CVRD as a park for a 20 year term.
-In 1985, the area under lease was transferred to the regional district by the Province through a Crown land grant.
+In 1975, approximately 335 acres were leased to the CVRD as a park for a 20-year term.
+In 1985, the area under the lease was transferred to the regional district by the Province through a Crown land grant.
 An additional area of approximately 40 acres was added through another Crown land grant in 1988.